johnbintz/guard-jasmine-headless-webkit/README.md

 ## ...and the `.jst` file search?

-I use [Backbone.js](http://documentcloud.github.com/backbone/) a lot, and I put my view templates in `app/views/*.jst` and mash them all together with [Jammit](https://github.com/documentcloud/jammit) for use in my apps.
+I use [Backbone.js](http://documentcloud.github.com/backbone/) a lot, and I put my Underscore view templates in `app/views/*.jst` and mash them all together with [Jammit](https://github.com/documentcloud/jammit) for use in my apps.
 Feel free to change that, it's your `Guardfile` after all.
 Or, try it.
 It's easy to do in your `assets.yml` file: